At that moment in my life I began to think and to write music. Oh yes.

 — Erik Satie

 Ashi earned a B.M. and M.M. in Composition respectively from Bucknell University and Westminster Choir College.
 Composition teachers include William Duckworth, Jackson Hill, Stefan Young, and Joel Phillips.
-Equally dedicated to education, Ashi spent five years teaching elementary music and reading in south Florida, simultaneously studying improv theater and classical voice.
-She later earned her Ed.M. in Arts in Education from the Harvard Graduate School of Education, where she was named an Urban Scholars Fellow for her work in arts education.
-She now works in arts education administration, creating opportunities for people of all ages to experience, explore, learn through, and train in music and opera.
-As a soprano, she is a professional church musician and a member of DC’s new composer/conductor collaborative ensemble, Artifice.
-Ashi is an excellent partner for singing rounds and hopes you’ll ask.
-She resides in Washington, DC, with her husband and her dog/muse.
+As an educator, Ashi spent five years teaching elementary music and language arts in south Florida, during which time she also studied improv theater and classical voice.
+She then earned an Ed.M. in Arts in Education from the Harvard Graduate School of Education, where she was named an Urban Scholars Fellow for her work in arts education.
+For over a decade she worked in as an arts administrator managing education programs at the Kennedy Center and the Washington National Opera that created opportunities for people of all ages to experience, explore, learn through, and train in music and opera.
+As a soprano, she is a professional church musician and an excellent partner for singing rounds on car trips.
+She resides in Washington, DC, with her husband and her dog/muse, Oliver.

 Pronunciation